 Annecy is well known as being the “Venice of France.”
 This small city is located in southeastern France nestled in the alps between Lyon and Geneva.
 Charming canals wind through the city, with cafes and shops dotted along the sides.
 The canals then lead to the most stunning alpine lake called Lake Annecy.

 Other incredible things to do include visiting the Annecy Castle Museum, exploring the gorgeous Palais de L’Isle (which was a former palace, then prison, and now art museum) located in the Thiou Canal, taking a hike up Mont Veyrier, and, being an alpine city, eating all the cheesy, gooey things!

 Annecy is a gem in France that few get to visit, but it is well worth your time to see!
 It is also very walkable and easy to get to via train from Lyon or Geneva.
 With affordable things to do, delicious alpine cuisine, and charming canals, a visit to Annecy is a budget European destination you never knew you needed to visit.

 Submitted by Kat from Worldwide Honeymoon

-For the budget conscious, La Cite is free to enter and you can wander to your heart’s content, heading for the big well, the oldest in La Cite and rumoured hiding place of Visigoth treasure.
-Stop for a beer though, or enter the chapels and certain parts of the castle and you will have spent quite a few euros before you even realise it!
+For the budget-conscious, La Cite is free to enter and you can wander to your heart’s content, heading for the big well, the oldest in La Cite and rumored hiding place of Visigoth treasure.
+Stop for a beer though, or enter the chapels and certain parts of the castle and you will have spent quite a few euros before you even realize it!
 Another great way to see the citadel for free and at its best is to take a walk around the outside, where you’ll find fewer people and some great views.